acl-org/aacl-2026/_pages/sponsors.md

 #     title: Apple
 ---

-IJCAI-AACL 2025 invites you to sponsor the conference.If your organization would like to sponsor the EMNLP, please refer to our [Sponsorship Booklet](/assets/AACL25Brochure.pdf) for information about sponsorship rates and benefits.
+IJCAI-AACL 2025 invites you to sponsor the conference.If your organization would like to sponsor the IJCNLP-AACL 2025, please refer to our [Sponsorship Booklet](/assets/AACL25Brochure.pdf) for information about sponsorship rates and benefits.
 For any questions regarding sponsorship, please contact the sponsorship chairs: Aditya Joshi (<aditya.joshi@unsw.edu.au>), Manmeet Singh Kapoor (<manmeetsinghkapoor27@gmail.com>) and Sudipta Kar (<sudipta.kar.8080@gmail.com>).
 <!-- The deadline to sponsor IJCAI-AACL 2025 is Wednesday, September 10, 2025. -->

 <style>